jarvisan/fizzbuzz_aj/README.md

-# FizzbuzzAj
+# Fizzbuzz_aj

-TODO: Write a gem description
+A gem that contains the logic for a FizzBuzz program along with formatting options.

 ## Installation